Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_04_01_Identity_ApplicationIntegration_Container/Chapter_04_01_Identity.md

 - **IAM Roles**
     - Roles grant AWS resources permissions to specific AWS API actions Associate policies to a Role and then assign it to an AWS resource

+Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
+This lets you identify unintended access to your resources and data, which is a security risk.

 ## 11.1 Anatomy of an IAM Policy
 8:25:05 Anatomy 组成结构 of an IAM Policy